Bořek Dočkal: Loan to Philadelphia Union

 In February 2018, Dočkal signed a loan move with the Philadelphia Union in Major League Soccer as the team's third designated player.
 After a few matches with his new team, Dočkal's first goal was a game-winner for the Union against D.C.
 United.
 Dočkal proved to be successful in Philadelphia, earning the Union's most valuable player for the season and setting the record for most assists for a season, and lead Major League Soccer in assists for the 2018 season.

-Return to Sparta
+Return to Sparta Prague

-In February 2019, he returned again to Sparta Prague.
+In February 2019, Dočkal returned to Sparta Prague.
+He announced his retirement from professional football in May 2022.

 International career

-Dočkal was the captain and one of the key players in the Czech U-21 team.
+Dočkal was the captain of the Czech U-21 team.
 He represented the team at the 2011 UEFA European Under-21 Football Championship.

-Dočkal is the current captain of the Czech Republic national football team.
-After the unsuccessful qualification for World Cup 2018, Dočkal was nominated by the present coach Jaroslav Šilhavý to the squad for the newly established League of Nations.
-Dockal became a captain and made two assists in the match against Slovakia.
+Dočkal debuted for the Czech senior squad against Slovakia in November 2012.
+With the introduction of 2018–19 UEFA Nations League, he became captain and made two assists in another match against Slovakia.